logux/eslint-config/README.md

 ## Usage

-Add this config to `package.json` or other ESLint config.
+Add this config to `package.json` or other ESLint configs.

 Browser and universal project: